Design Your Liquibase Project

 Choose a changelog structure

-When designing your Liquibase project, it is a best practice to create a simple root changelog that you don't have to modify directly.
-Instead, you can make changes to each of the changelogs beneath it, which you can reference with the include
+It is a best practice to create a simple root changelog that you don't modify directly.
+Instead, define nested changelogs with the include

 and includeAll